-Glenlyon has a small, relatively undefined centre with limited local services, including The General Store, CFA Station and Glenlyon Hall.
-Nearby are key destinations such as Loddon River, Glenlyon Racecourse and Recreation Reserve and Glenlyon Community Dam and Park.
+Glenlyon has a small, relatively undefined centre with limited local services, including the Licenced Café/Restaurant, CFA Station and Glenlyon Hall.
+Nearby are key destinations such as the Loddon River, Glenlyon Racecourse and Recreation Reserve and Glenlyon Community Dam and Park.
 The neighbourhood character of the settlement should be better defined, and the qualities of what makes it unique, better protected through the structure plan.
 The structure plan should explore opportunities to improve walkability, protect the boulevard character along Barkly Street and maintain the rural character of the area.